devopsyuva/sonarqube-jenkins-terraform-demo/README.md

 - AWS EC2 Instance launch
 - Security Group to allow SSH port in Inbound
 - SonarQube to do Static Code Analysis
-- Destroy the resources
-- Demo for Jenkins CICD